stasnim10/simum-casequest/README.md

 # CaseQuest - Gamified Consulting Prep Web App

+**© 2025 stasnim10.
+All Rights Reserved.**

+⚠️ **PROPRIETARY SOFTWARE** - This project is protected by copyright law.
+Unauthorized copying, distribution, or use is strictly prohibited.
+See [LICENSE](./LICENSE) for details.

+---

 CaseQuest is a gamified, mobile-first learning platform designed to make consulting and case interview preparation engaging and effective, inspired by the learning model of Duolingo.

 ## Features